ikunetwork/WhitePaper/README.md

 ### Why IKU?

 IKU allows for multilateral transparency and programmatic settlement for value exchange, currently not possible within the legacy bio R&D system.
 By shifting traditional business processes from a few controlling entities to a global decentralized network, it is possible to provide a commercially valuable infrastructure for scientific R&D that is both dynamic and open for all.
 Network participants will be able to capitalize, support and trade in R&D assets through decentralized resource allocation and increased market transparency.
 Access to R&D data and licenses are unlocked to the community at large which is expected to result new discoveries and biotechnologies.
-The successful creation of this system will create a positive economic and scientific feedback loop [FN SRS].
+The successful creation of this system will create a positive economic and scientific feedback loop. <sup>[29](#f29)</sup>

 The Network will serve to attract R&D ideation through crowdsourced input from thought leaders, researchers and the general public.
 Realistically, they do not have the time, expertise or resources to commence clinical trials.
 The Network aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.